Realtime API

 is one of "pending", "active", "unsubscribed", or "error".

-object for the error that caused the subscription to be terminated.
+object explaining what caused the subscription to be terminated.

 Resolves when the subscription permanently stops receiving updates from the server.